What’s In A (Nick)Name?

 - F-15: The F-15 Eagle is a big fighter with enormous wings giving it a very large surface space.
 It is because of the 608 square feet of surface space that it is referred to as the “flying tennis court”.
 The F-15E version is also referred to as the “Mudhen” because of its dark gray paint scheme and air-to-ground role.

 Duotech supports existing legacy and obsolete electronics, avionics, and communications systems in aging aircraft like the F-5, F-15, F-16, A-10, C-130, and many more.
 This enables operators to avoid scrapping repairable equipment while delivering under budget and meeting critical deadlines.

 As a D-Level Maintenance facility and qualified repair station, Duotech provides Depot Repair Services for military and commercial applications.
-With over 37 years of industry experience, Duotech Services, Inc. maintains an AS9100D and ISO 9001 certifications with the scope of repair, design, production (including CNC machining and laser cutting), testing and overhaul services.
+With over 37 years of industry experience, Duotech Services, LLC. maintains an AS9100D and ISO 9001 certifications with the scope of repair, design, production (including CNC machining and laser cutting), testing and overhaul services.

 Contact Duotech today about supporting your electronic and electromechanical systems with a full range of equipment repair services.

 Get Your F-16 Fighting Falcon Facts Infographics